delasign/react-passkey-proof-of-concept/README.md

 # How to create & login with a passkey in React & Typescript Proof of Concept

-A proof of concept on creating & logging in with a passkey.
+A proof of concept on creating & logging in with a passkey in ReactJS + Typescript.

 It followed the tutorial found on:
 1/ Setup + UI/UX